KobeUyeda/readelf/README.md

 ## Recreating "readelf"

+This is an assignment provided by **EE 491F Software Reverse Engineering** course.

 ## Description

 This project we will be creating two programs.
 One called readelf_h and readelf_s, each one will reproduce the functionality of readelf.
 Readelf_h will recreate the functionality of `readelf -h <executable>` and Readelf_s will recreate the functionality of `readelf-s <executable>`.